Maxtermax/hermes-io-docs/docs/api/advanced/useStore.md

 ### useStore vs useObserver

-`useObserver` is a communication mecanishm to send information from one place to another whatever you do with that information whether it's a http request or trigger a re-render or any other bussiness logic is up to you, in the other hand `useStore` is meant to orchestrate partially or globally the data of you application and syncronize the store with the state of you app, you can have a store for the entire app (global store) or for a specific section of you app (contained store).
+`useObserver` is a communication mecanishm to send information from one place to another whatever you do with that whether it's a http request or trigger a re-render or any other bussiness logic is up to you.

+In the other hand `useStore` is designed to orchestrate partially or globally the data of you application, you can have a store for the entire app (global store) or for a specific section of you app (micro store).

 :::tip
 Pro tip: Move the re-renders to closest to where is explicitly required that way you app will be better optimized you can use an architecture oriented to fine grained updates as an alternative to `memo` check the demo: [file explorer](https://stackblitz.com/edit/vitejs-vite-juuupt?file=README.md)